 - Resource efficiency: 90% of active pharmaceutical ingredients (API) syntheses to meet resource efficiency targets at launch

 - Ensure effective environmental management of our products from pre-launch through to product end-of-life.

 For full details of our new commitments, see our Environmental sustainability update 2016.

 Our Science-Based Target:

-AstraZeneca commits to reduce absolute scope 1 emissions 20% and scope 2 emissions 95% from 2015 - 2025.
-In addition, the company will reduce all scope 3 emissions 25% per million USD of sales within the same timeframe.
+AstraZeneca commits to reduce absolute scope 1 emissions by 20% and scope 2 emissions by 95% by 2025 against the 2015 baseline, and reduce all scope 3 emissions by 25% per million USD of sales in the same timeframe.

 Read our policies, standards and positions:

 An overview of the environmental risk of AstraZeneca’s medicines.
 This information will be updated, if appropriate, as new data becomes available.